‘Alaskan Bush People’ Reportedly Fakes Scenes: What Is The Story Behind Sabrina The Cow?

 According to the report about Alaskan Bush People in the Lynden Tribune, in August, Edelweiss Dairy owner Hans Wolfisberg was first contacted by producers of the show.
 The report says that they needed a cow and that Hans had one that they could purchase.
 It goes on to say that after they were done filming that part of Alaskan Bush People they just gave Sabrina away.
 The report says, “After moving to Alaska, Sabrina would stay with the Brown family for a month while video footage was shot, before being adopted by an Alaskan local to live out the remainder of her life.”

 This is not the first time that Alaskan Bush People has been accused of faking scenes and probably won’t be the last either.
 Once Noah had a girl on the show he was dating.
-Her name was Karryna, and as The Inquisitr shared at the time, she was also an actress.
+Her name was Karryna, and as the Inquisitr shared at the time, she was also an actress.
 It turns out that she has been in three movies and they just made it look like things didn’t work out with her and Noah.
 There were a lot of accusations that they hired her to act on the show and she wasn’t really someone that Noah went on a date with that was interested in him.

 Learn more about Rain's newest favorite hobby! https://t.co/Jq2N8CwFdm